-According to spine-health.com, “Spondylosis is not a medical diagnosis; it is a term that describes symptoms related to degenerative changes in the spine.”
-It is used as a descriptive term, describing the type of pain and spine degeneration that a patient may have.
+According to spine-health.com, “Spondylosis is not a medical diagnosis; it is a term that describes symptoms related to degenerative changes in the spine.” – osteoarthritis, spinal stenosis, or degenerative disc disease.

 This condition can occur in any area of the spine, but is most common in the neck.
 Cervical spondylosis (sometimes referred to as neck arthritis) develops alongside the natural wear and tear of the bones and cartilage in your cervical spine.
 The most common causes of cervical spondylosis include the following.

 In between each vertebra, there is a disc that provides cushioning between the bones.
 Think of that disc as a jelly donut – it is comprised of an extremely soft interior and slightly tougher exterior.
 They are primarily made of water and, with age, can begin to dry out.
 As the discs lose water, they begin to flatten and lose the ability to absorb shock, resulting in pain from your vertebrae rubbing on each other.